impuneet/gatsby-demo/src/posts/study-habits-1.md

 ---
-date: 2019-04-09

 title: 'Understanding Streams in Node JS'

-template: post
+date: "2019-04-09"

+slug: understanding-streams-in-node-js

+tags:

+- javascript

+- nodejs

+- design-pattern

 description: 'Nodejs allows us to pipeline our tasks with the help of streams.Hence Node js works on single thread but this doesn't means we can't do two tasks or process at a time.This can be done via Child Processes in NodeJs.'
-slug: understanding-streams-in-node-js

 categories:

 - JavaScript

-tags:
-  - javascript
-  - terminal
-  - node
+- Design Pattern

 ---

 As NodeJS is known for it\'s asynchronous nature and have many modules that we used in daily code base but don't get deeper into it.